Taormina

 The Wehrmacht were the unified armed forces of Nazi Germany: army, navy, and air force.

 Albert Kesselring had reached the rank of Generalfeldmarschall or Field Marshal in the Nazi German military.
 In November 1941 he became Wehrmacht Commander-in-Chief South, the overall German commander in the Mediterranean theatre, which included North Africa.
-He established his headquarters in the Hotel San Domenico, a former convent still operating as a luxury hotel.
+He established his headquarters in the Hotel San Domenico.

-The city was liberated by British troops of 50th Northumbrian division on 15 August 1943.
+Taormina was liberated by British troops of the 50th Northumbrian division on 15 August 1943.
+By then the Nazis had evacuated Sicily, having retreated across the Messina strait to the southern Italian peninsula.

 Allied detention report for Albert Kesselring.